-- Treatment: We may use and disclose your health information to give you care and to coordinate and manage your treatment or other services.
-For example, we also may disclose your health information to other health care providers who are not employed by PeaceHealth, SWHS or OIC who is seeing you in his or her office.
+Treatment: We may use and disclose your health information to give you care and to coordinate and manage your treatment or other services.
+For example, we also may disclose your health information to other health care providers who are not employed by PeaceHealth or OIC who is seeing you in his or her office.

 Uses and Disclosures That We May Make Unless You Object:

-Directory: Unless you object, the PeaceHealth or SWHS inpatient/acute care directory may list certain limited information about you, including your name, location in a facility, and your general condition (fair, stable, etc.).
-Directory information may be disclosed to people who ask for you by name and to members of the clergy, whether they ask for you by name.
-This is so that family, friends and clergy may visit you and generally know how you are doing.
+Directory: Unless you object, the PeaceHealth inpatient/acute care directory may list certain limited information about you, including your name, location in a facility, and your general condition (fair, stable, etc.).
+Directory information may be disclosed to people who ask for you by name and to members of the clergy, whether or not they ask for you by name.
+This is so family, friends and clergy may visit you and generally know how you are doing.
 If you wish to opt out of the directory, please notify the Admitting or Patient Registration Department.
-If you opt out, then we will not tell callers or visitors that you are a patient, and we may return letters and deliveries (such as flowers) addressed to you at PeaceHealth, SWHS or OIC.
+If you opt out, then we will not tell callers or visitors that you are a patient, and we may return letters and deliveries (such as flowers) addressed to you at PeaceHealth or OIC.

 Uses and Disclosures We May Make Without Your Authorization:

 As Required by Law: We will disclose your health information when required to do so by federal, state or local law.

 Fundraising: We may use, or disclose to a foundation related to PeaceHealth or to a business associate, limited health information about you to raise money for PeaceHealth.
 They may tell you about PeaceHealth as well as sending you fundraising materials.
 The fundraising materials will tell you how to opt-out of receiving future materials.

 Business Associates: We may disclose your health information to “business associates” with which we contract to perform services on our behalf.